 How does vitamin D work in preventing and supporting traditional oncology in prostate cancer care?
 Is high dose vitamin D a stand alone treatment?

-In the almost 30 years since the above study was published, the use of high dose vitamin D supplementation remains controversial.
+In the 30 years since the above study was published, the use of high dose vitamin D supplementation remains controversial.
 The reason it is controversial is because there are many studies that say vitamin D supplementation IS beneficial in preventing and managing prostate cancer and there are many studies that suggest that vitamin D supplementation is NOT beneficial.
 The negative findings are usually studies where vitamin D supplementation is given as a stand alone treatment.
 This why at the onset of this article we suggested that vitamin D is not a magic bullet treatment, it needs to be part of a comprehensive program.

 Let’s look at some recent research which should help clarify this information.